orbforge/orb-docs/docs/setup-sensor/raspberry-pi.md

 6. Enter your password and press Enter (the cursor will not move as you type).
 7. You are now connected when you see: `orb@raspberrypi-orb:~$`

-## Step 4: Install the Orb service
+## Step 4: Install the Orb Service

 ```bash
 # Add Orb Forge's GPG key